julia-ediamond/python/README.md

 # python
-This repo will reflect my Python study journey on She COdes Plus.
+This repo will reflect my Python study journey on She Codes Plus.